wduraes/Workshops/README.md

 We're always adding new titles to our Workshop list based on the new technologies, trends and by interest of Snoco Makers community.
 Next ones in the list* are:

-1. Visual Studio Code + Arduino
-2. GiT for makers: never lose that sketch again
-3. uPython and the ATSAMD Michrochip family
+1. **Visual Studio Code + Arduino** a workshop where you'll learn how to use the amazing and free VS Code to work with Arduino boards, replacing Arduino IDE.
+By adding free extensions on top of VS Code, writing C++ code was never that easy.

+2. **Github for makers** How would you like to never lose that working sketch again?
+This is possible by learing how to leverage the free services of GitHub.
+You'll be using only a fraction of the potential of Github but still for makers like us it will be more than enough to have a centralized place to hold code, documentation, files and share them if you desire.

+3. **Micro Python** Modern and faster microcontrollers (> 80Mhz) allow for a core Python layer that interprets code and make your board behave like a flashdrive simplifying the porcess of upload new versions of your sketch to the device.
+During this workshop we'll be reviewing the ATSAMD Michrochip family (SAMD 21 and SAMD 51)

-4. IoT 201: create and end to end solution based on Mosquitto, Node-Red, InfluxDB and Grafana
+4. **IoT 201** Create and end to end solution based on Mosquitto (MQTT Broker), Node-Red (Workflow automation), InfluxDB (No SQL time series DB) and Grafana (UI and data visualization).
+All of them configured and installed in a Raspberry Pi computer!

+---

-* This list is subject to change and, as per today, there is no planned date to release these titles
+**Important** The list above is subject to change and, as per today, there is no planned date to release these titles